kkeuning/reduxa/README.md

 Breaking changes:  Release 0.2.x substantially updates the templates.
 Use 0.1.0 if you are dependent on the initial release.

-Run `goagen` from inside your client project to create the `reduxa/` folder and generated code.

 Reduxa assumes you are using ES6 and likely Babel.

 I recommend formatting the Reduxa output with [Prettier](https://github.com/prettier/prettier)